 As you can imagine, workout frequency and training frequency are closely tied to each other, two variables you can adjust and play around with according to your needs and preferences.

 Most people get the best results with a training frequency of 2-3.
-Hitting a muscle only one time per week or even fewer is too few, leaving too much time between training sessions doing “nothing”.
+Hitting a muscle only one time per week or even fewer is too little, leaving too much time between training sessions doing “nothing”.
 Four or more times a week is too hard to recover from for most people, leading to declining performance and increasing risk of injury.

 The longer you have been into the “iron game”, the harder it is to progress and the more volume (usually) has to be done to signal the body to grow.
 As you push your volume up, at some point you usually have to increase training frequency to split up the accumulating volume.